panva/node-oidc-provider/docs/README.md

  <br/><br/>
  The default configuration value puts forth a sensible refresh token rotation policy
  - only allows refresh tokens to be rotated (have their TTL prolonged by issuing a new one) for one year
- - otherwise always rotate public client tokens
+ - otherwise always rotate public client tokens that are not sender-constrained
  - otherwise only rotate tokens if they're being used close to their expiration (>= 70% TTL passed)